mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-20-Identity-Lifecycle-Automation-with-PowerShell/README.md

 The script performed the following actions:

 - Imported user data from `new-users.csv`
+- Checked whether each user already existed
-- Created user accounts in Active Directory
+- Created new user accounts in Active Directory
 - Placed users in the correct department OUs
-- Set basic identity attributes
+- Set user identity attributes
 - Enabled the accounts
-- Required password change at next logon
 - Added users to department-based Global Groups
 - Exported results to `joiner-results.csv`